vvv09/Book-Manager/README.md

 # Book-Manager
-A simply CRUD app on stack : Spring (not Boot), Hibernate, PostgreSQL.
+A simply CRUD app on stack : Spring, JSP, Hibernate, PostgreSQL.
-Was created just as start point for any further elaboration
+Was created just as start point for any further elaboration.